 Connect with 100s of ERP’s, import data error-free

 In our previous article, we had discussed the format of form GST RFD-01 in detail.
 There are certain statements to be annexed along with the form GST RFD-01 based on the reason for claiming the refund.
 There are 7 different statements specified depending upon the reason for claiming the refund.
 A certificate is also required at the time of filing GST RFD-01, which requires the signature of a chartered accountant or a cost accountant.
 All the statements will be auto-populated on the common portal and the applicant has to select the corresponding invoices for which the refund is claimed.

 1st May 2021

 Where the time limit to pass orders for rejecting any refund claim fully or partly falls between 15th April 2021 and 30th May 2021, it is extended.
 The extended time limit shall be later of two dates:

-- 15 days after reply to notice
+(1) 15 days after reply to notice OR

-- 31st May 2021
+(2) 31st May 2021

 27th June 2020